WeaverFi/cookietrack-api/README.md

 All scripts are already setup to build using `tsc` prior to running.

 For some endpoints, an API key is required.
-To add your own for local development, add a `functions/static/keys.json` file with your keys.
+To add your own for local development, add a `functions/static/keys.json` file with your keys (An example file is provided).

 Updating the `routes.json` file for deployment can be done through `npm run update`.